AadityaPoonia/MyProjects/Deep Learning/README.md

-This Project is a part of my Deep Learning Coursework.
+# This project is a part of my Deep Learning coursework in my Master's program.

 Project Title: Predicting Secondary Protein Structure Using Fully Convolutional Neural Networks